Textualize/textual/docs/guide/CSS.md

     ```

-Note how nesting bundles related rules together.
-If we were to add other selectors for additional screens or widgets, it would be easier to find the rules which will be applied.

-### Why use nesting?
+Imagine how this file would look after adding selectors for many more kinds of status.
+Also,
+imagine reading this as a section of a large system's .tcss file: you would immediately know this section
+only applied to the `#status` subtree.

-There is no requirement to use nested CSS, but it can help to group related rule sets together (which makes it easier to edit).
-Nested CSS can also help you avoid some repetition in your selectors, i.e. in the nested CSS we only need to type `#questions` once, rather than four times in the non-nested CSS.
+There is no requirement to use nested CSS, but it can help
+to organize your rule sets, visually see structure, and avoid repetition.